 All options in the Educational Leadership program are offered using a combination of delivery methods.
-Online courses are delivered completely via distance technology and hybrid courses use a combination of distance delivery and face-to-face meetings.
+Online courses are delivered completely via distance technology and blended courses use a combination of distance delivery and face-to-face meetings.
 The structure of the course will determine the delivery methods employed.
 For example, the MEd principal preparation coursework is delivered almost completely online using distance delivery methods during the school year with one or two weekend face-to-face sessions, while the summer courses are blended with two weeks of face-to-face instruction.

 K-12 Principal Cohort Typical Program of Study

 |EDLD 507||Foundations of Educational Leadership||3|